Who can be a member?

 For student members, ASIS can support a better understanding of how you want to develop your own gifts and offerings; what training is going to be most helpful to you; plus connect you into your new community through our member-only Facebook group and the ASIS Mentoring and Professional Supervision programs.

 Benefits: Professional standards, insurance, ASIS Circles, mentoring opportunities, community support, CPD information.

-This membership category is for those who wish to support the work and aims of ASIS and do not require insurance.
+This membership category is for those who do not work in the field of somatic sexology but wish to support the work and aims of ASIS.

 Associate Members may include:

-- psychotherapists, clinical psychologists and counsellors who may refer to somatic sexologists
+psychotherapists, clinical psychologists and counsellors who may wish to refer to somatic sexologists

 journalists and other professionals who wish to support our work